lluciiiia/lluciiiia/README.md

 ## About Me ℹ️

 I'm Seokyung Kim, though you can call me Lucia.
-I am driven by a profound desire to leverage technology for meaningful impact in society.
-With a solid foundation of skills, a penchant for innovation, and a commitment to positive change, I am eager to advance my career in the field of software engineering.
+I am driven by a profound desire to leverage technology for meaningful impact in society with a solid foundation of skills, a penchant for innovation, and a commitment to positive change.

 ## Education 📚